Deceitfulz/portfolio/README.md

 # Welcome to My Portfolio Site

-I'm a final year (graduated September) student at Institut Teknologi Sepuluh Nopember Surabaya majoring in Information Systems.
-Thanks for finding this site, please have a look at some of my work.
+I'm a final-year (graduated September) Student at Institut Teknologi Sepuluh Nopember Surabaya majoring in Information Systems.
+Thanks for finding this site.
+Please have a look at some of my work.
 Enjoy!